rafadc/mySQL-replication-tutorial/README.md

 mysql -u root
 ```

-Just run the following sql
+Just run the following SQL

 ```
 GRANT REPLICATION SLAVE ON *.*  TO 'root'@'192.168.1.11';